sa-ne/openshift4-vmware-upi/README.md

-# Automated Provisioning of OpenShift 4.11 on VMware
+# Automated Provisioning of OpenShift 4 on VMware

 [![GitHub Super-Linter](https://github.com/sa-ne/openshift4-vmware-upi/workflows/Lint%20Code%20Base/badge.svg)](https://github.com/marketplace/actions/super-linter)

 ----

-This repository contains a set of playbooks to help facilitate the deployment of OpenShift 4.11 on VMware.
+This repository contains a set of playbooks to help facilitate the deployment of OpenShift 4 on VMware.

-## Changes for OpenShift 4.6+

-Please note this installer will not work with previous versions of OpenShift without some modifications to the append bootstrap configuration.
-This change is required because OpenShift 4.6+ now uses Ignition spec v3 (previous versions of OpenShift used v2).
-More details on the change can be found in the [release notes](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.6/html-single/release_notes/index#ocp-4-6-rhcos).

 ## Background